 The chart on page 5 illustrates the different clusters and standards recommended for instructional emphasis.
-Standards that are recommended for greater emphasis are indicated with a check mark while those that are recommended for instruction after the administration of the 2014 Grade 4 Common Core Mathematics Test are indicated by the word "Post."
+Standards that are recommended for greater emphasis are indicated with a check mark while those that are recommended for instruction after the administration of the 2015 Grade 4 Common Core Mathematics Test are indicated by the word "Post."
 The instructional emphasis recommended in this chart is mirrored in the Grade 4 test design, whereby clusters and standards that are recommended for greater emphasis will be assessed in greater number.
-Standards recommended for greater emphasis that are designated for instruction after the administration of the 2014 Grade 4 Common Core Mathematics Test, while not tested, will be fundamental in ensuring that students are prepared for Grade 5 instruction.
+Standards recommended for greater emphasis that are designated for instruction after the administration of the 2015 Grade 4 Common Core Mathematics Test, while not tested, will be fundamental in ensuring that students are prepared for Grade 5 instruction.

-Cluster Emphasis Domain Cluster Star ıdard l Operations and Use the four operations 4.OA.1 Algebraic with whole numbers to 4.OA.2 \checkmark Thinking solve problems.
-4.OA.3 Generalize place value 4.NBT.1 N understanding for multi-digit 4.NBT.2 Number and Operations in whole numbers.
-4.NBT.3 Base Ten Use place value understanding 4.NBT.4 Dase ren and properties of operations to 4.NBT.5 \checkmark Major perform multi-digit arithmetic.
-4.NBT.6 Clusters Extend understanding of fraction 4.NF.1 equivalence and ordering.
-4.NF.2 Number and Operations - Fractions Build fractions from unit fractions by applying and extending previous understandings of operations on whole numbers.
-4.NF.3 ✓ 4.NF.4 ✓ Understand decimal notation 4.NF.5 Post for fractions, and compare 4.NF.6 \checkmark Post decimal fractions.
-4.NF.7 \checkmark Post Operations and Algebraic Thinking Gain familiarity with factors and multiples.
-4.OA.4 Supporting Maaaaaa Solve problems involving 4.MD.1 Post Clusters measurements and conversion of 4.MD.2 Post Measurement and Data measurements from a larger unit 1 031 and Data to a smaller unit.
-4.MD.3 Represent and interpret data.
-4.MD.4 Operations and Algebraic Thinking Generate and analyze patterns.
-4.0A.5 Additional Clusters Geometric measurement: understand concepts of angles and measure angles.
-4.MD.5 Measurement and Data 4.MD.6 4.MD.7 Geometry Draw and identify lines 4.G.1 and angles, and classify shapes 4.G.2 by properties of their lines and angles.
+Cluster Emphasis Domain Cluster Standard Operations and Use the four operations 4.0A.1 Algebraic with whole numbers to 4.OA.2 \checkmark Thinking solve problems.
+4.0A.3 Generalize place value 4.NBT.1 Number and understanding for multi-digit whole numbers.
+4.NBT.2 4.NBT.3 Operations in 4.NBT.3 4.NBT.4 Base Ten Use place value understanding 4.NBT.5 ✓ and properties of operations to perform multi-digit arithmetic.
+4.NBT.6 Major · · · 4.NB1.0 4.NF.1 Clusters Extend understanding of fraction equivalence and ordering.
+4.NF.2 Number and Build fractions from unit fractions by applying and 4.NF.3 ~ Operations - Fractions extending previous understandings of operations on whole numbers.
+4.NF.4 ~ Understand decimal notation 4.NF.5 Post for fractions, and compare 4.NF.6 √ Post decimal fractions.
+4.NF.7 ✓ Post Operations and Algebraic Thinking Gain familiarity with factors and multiples.
+4.OA.4 Supporting Solve problems involving 4.MD.1 Post Clusters Measurement and Data measurements and conversion of 4.MD.2 Post measurements from a larger unit to a smaller unit.
+4.MD.3 1 051 Represent and interpret data.
+4.MD.4 Additional Operations and Algebraic Thinking Generate and analyze patterns.
+4.OA.5 Maaguraant Geometric measurement: 4.MD.5 Measurement and Data understand concepts of angles and measure angles.
+4.MD.6 Clusters 4.MD.7 Geometry Draw and identify lines 4.G.
+1 and angles, and classify shapes 4.G.2 by properties of their lines and angles.
 4.G.3